International Applicants

 Applicants must be accepted to the Bard CEP masters program and have completed an International Application for Financial Aid in order to qualify.
 Applications are are reviewed as received, so early application to the program in encouraged.

-Student Employment:** On-campus employment is available to all international applicants who wish to work while enrolled at Bard.
+On-campus student employment is available to all international applicants who wish to work while enrolled at Bard.
 Employment is only available during the first year (if enrolled in the two-year track).
 Student employees are paid $6,000 for the year.

-**Please note that international students are not eligible to work off campus per US immigration regulations.
+Please note: International students are not eligible to work off campus per US immigration regulations.

 1. Earn an Application Fee Wavier